-- A. Assess the short-term and long-term Comprehensive Plan; - B. Review the City's policies on the acceptance of applications for municipal Permits for construction or development; - C. Update the City's permitting and planning requirements and processes for utility and transportation infrastructure; - D. Obtain and review public input and expert guidance; and - E. Update the City's water utility infrastructure and supply.
+- A. Review the City's policies on the acceptance of applications for municipal Permits for construction or development; - B. Update the City's permitting and planning requirements and processes for utility and water infrastructure; - C. Obtain and review public input and expert guidance; and - D. Update the City's water utility infrastructure and supply.